 Prior to pupillage :

 - worked as a county court advocate, conducting over 900 civil hearings before district and circuit judges, ranging from applications to small claims trials.
-Hearings involved a range of areas of law, including landlord and tenant, insolvency, and general contractual disputes
+Hearings involved a range of areas of law, including landlord and tenant, insolvency, personal injury, and general contractual disputes

 - volunteered through the Amicus charity, and spent several months in Houston, Texas, working as an intern on pre-trial capital murder and death-row appeal cases

 Prior to joining Citadel in 2016, completed pupillage at the CPS, and worked as a Crown Prosecutor.